A winter storm will swing through the East. Does Atlanta get snow? Nashville? Washington? It's still up in the air - KTVZ

 But there is a kicker to the Weather Prediction Center (WPC) expectation of wintry weather in parts of the Appalachian and Eastern Seaboard this weekend into early next week.

 Instead of snowballs, excited children may just be coated in rain, or ice.
-That’s because there is “ample uncertainty” about the forest, the Weather Prediction Center (WPC) says.
+That’s because there is “ample uncertainty” about the forecast, the Weather Prediction Center (WPC) says.

 Everything will depend on the track of the storm, something that gets less certain the farther in time a model predicts.
 Especially if the current data going into the model is lacking.